jacknugent/me/digital_minimalist.md

 - Use [old reddit](https://old.reddit.com/) layout
 - [Delete my watch history on YouTube](https://support.google.com/youtubemusic/answer/6364666?hl=en), which completely disables recommendations.

+Next up - create an RSS Feed for myself that will deprecate the need to go on Reddit or YouTube.

 ## Making My Mac Boring

+My goal - by default, my Mac is a blank, black screen.
+That means:

+- Hide the top bar by default
+- Hide the Dock
+- No apps/files on Desktop
+- Black screensaver
+- No notifications flashing on the screen _except_ time-sensitive meetings and messages.

+With notifications, I like to start with none, then add back what I need.
+That makes each notification a choice.

 ## Making My IPhone Boring

 ## The Grayscale Connundrum

+Apparently Grayscale reduces engagement.
+In my experience, I just turn it back to color over time.
+My compromise is to such a _little_ bit of color from the screen instead.

 ## Buying a Flip Phone and Giving Up

+It's too hard.
+I need maps and taxi-calling-apps.